 - Keep spices and condiments at the ready.
 A dash of cumin in some Spanish rice, some cinnamon in your homemade granola (we love this recipe by @piloncilloyvainilla), and coconut oil for your stovetop popcorn can change the entire flavour profile of your favourite dishes.

 - Create a space for your cookbook library.
 If you have your cookbooks tucked away with your novels, coffee table books, and magazines, you’re missing out on having epicurean inspiration within arm’s reach.
 Keep them where you use them: in the kitchen.

 - Reorganize by stocking like things together.
 Group your items together in jars or in their original packaging using the list below, and then follow the rule of eyesight to find the right placement.
 That means perishables, like your favorite Little Northern Bakehouse loaf, sits at eye level.
 The stashes of gluten-free flours and sugars that only come out for special occasions?
 Put them wherever is least convenient to reach.
 Use the rest to fill in the remaining space according to your preference, remembering to keep what you use most in your immediate view.

 Beans and legumes

 Oils and vinegars

 Canned fruit and veg

 Nuts, raisins, and bulk staples like nutritional yeast

-While you’re shopping and stocking up, remember to keep an eye out for gluten in some regular pantry staples, including soy sauce (choose the gluten-free tamari instead), bouillon cubes, pickles (some use malt vinegar, which can contain gluten), and drink mixes like hot chocolate.
+While you’re shopping and stocking up, remember to keep an eye out for gluten in some regular pantry staples, including soy sauce (choose gluten-free tamari instead), bouillon cubes, pickles (some use malt vinegar, which can contain gluten), and drink mixes like hot chocolate.
 When you’re done, show off your pantry makeover by tagging us on Facebook or Instagram.